Logo Design: Exploring the DNA of a Good Logo Design

 Logos are iconic.
 And they have the ability to conjure up emotions, positive or negative.

-A good logo can make a brand relatable or hip.
+A great logo can make a brand relatable or hip.

 A bad logo can leave people confused.